alandefreitas/futures/docs/adaptors/continuations.md

 The continuation with the highest priority is always the safer and usually more verbose continuation.
 This means a template continuation will usually unwrap to `future<T>` over `T` continuation input variants.
 On the other hand, this is also useful since the most verbose continuation patterns are the ones that could benefit the most from `auto`.

+## Return type unwrapping

+Future are allowed to expect other futures:

+{{ code_snippet("adaptors/continuations_unwrap.cpp", "return_future") }}

+In this example, we can choose to wait for the value of the first future or the value of the future it encapsulates.

+Unlike the function [std::experimental::future::then] in [C++ Extensions for Concurrency], this library does not automatically unwrap a continuation return type from `future<future<int>>` to `future<int>`.
+There are two reasons for
+that: not unwrapping the return type (i) facilitates generic algorithms that operate on futures, and (ii) avoids potentially blocking the executor with two tasks to execute the unwrapping.

+However, other algorithms based on the function [then] can still perform return type unwrapping.

 ## Continuation stop